okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-error-pages/main/index.md

 ## About error page customization

-When using an Okta-hosted flow, you can create a unique sign-in experience by providing a [custom domain](/docs/guides/custom-url-domain/) and creating a [Widget style](/docs/guides/custom-widget/main/#style-the-okta-hosted-sign-in-widget) that matches your application's look and feel.
+When using redirect authentication, you can create a unique sign-in experience.
+First, set up a [custom domain](/docs/guides/custom-url-domain/) and then create a [Widget style](/docs/guides/custom-widget/main/#style-the-okta-hosted-sign-in-widget) that matches your application's look and feel.

-However, if an error occurs during sign-in, Okta may need to display an error page to the user.
-To provide a seamless user experience, you can also customize the error page by using the code editor.
+However, if an error happens during sign-in, Okta needs to display an error page to the user.
+You can also customize the error page by using the code editor.

-> **Note:** A custom error page only appears when an app connects to Okta by using your custom domain.
-Otherwise, the default Okta error page appears when a critical error occurs or an application is misconfigured.
-See [Okta deployment models &mdash; redirect vs. embedded](/docs/concepts/redirect-vs-embedded/#redirect-authentication) for more information on Okta-hosted (redirect) functionality.
+> **Note:** A custom error page only pops up when an app connects to Okta by using your custom domain.
+Otherwise, the default Okta error page pops up when a critical error happens or you haven't properly configured an app.
+See [Okta deployment models &mdash; redirect vs. embedded](/docs/concepts/redirect-vs-embedded/#redirect-authentication) for more information on redirect functionality.

 ### Use the Brands API

-The [Brands API](/docs/reference/api/brands/) allows you to set icons, images, and colors across your Okta-hosted Sign-In Widget, error pages, email templates, and Okta End-User Dashboard all at once.
+The [Brands API](/docs/reference/api/brands/) allows you to set icons, images, and colors across the following:

+- sign-in page (redirect authentication)
+- error pages
+- email templates
+- Okta End-User Dashboard

 You don't need to set a customized Okta URL domain.
 See [Customize your Okta experience with the Brands API](/docs/guides/customize-themes) for more information on this feature and how to use it.

 ## Content Security Policy (CSP) for your custom domain

-You must first set up a [custom domain](/docs/guides/custom-url-domain/main/) and customize your [CSP](https://content-security-policy.com/) if you also want to customize the Okta-hosted sign-in page or error pages.
+Set up a [custom domain](/docs/guides/custom-url-domain/main/) and customize your [CSP](https://content-security-policy.com/) if you also want to customize the Okta-hosted sign-in page or error pages.
 CSP customizations only take effect on custom domains.

 To analyze and detect potentially malicious IP addresses that seek to bypass your CSP, use [Okta ThreatInsight](https://help.okta.com/okta_help.htm?type=oie&id=ext-about-threatinsight).